krystleM26/web-module-project-lifecycle/README.md

 ### Task 2: Project Requirements
 #### Build your DOM
 > *Creating the DOM for your application base on your template and data*
-* [ ] Take a look at the [included mockup](./card_mockup.png).
+* [x ] Take a look at the [included mockup](./card_mockup.png).
-* [ ] Use your browser to take a look at the data returned when using the following endpoints: https://api.github.com/users/<Your github name> and https://api.github.com/users/<Your github name>/followers
+* [x ] Use your browser to take a look at the data returned when using the following endpoints: https://api.github.com/users/<Your github name> and https://api.github.com/users/<Your github name>/followers
 * [ ] Using these three pieces of information, build the DOM necessary to display all application information.
 * [ ] Make use of the User.js (for holding all user information), FollowerList.js (for map through a followers list) and Follower.js (for displaying an individual follower) components to efficiently distribute your code. ***All components should be class based for this assignment.***
-* [ ] Feel free to leave the search form within App.js.
+* [ x] Feel free to leave the search form within App.js.
 * [ ] Lightly style as needed.
 * [ ] Commit all changes before proceeding.

 #### Add in your state
 > *Now that we have all the DOM necessary to run our application, let's proceed to building in our state*
 * [ ] In App.js, add in state.
 Include a slice for state for:
-    - A string defining the user we are currently searching for
+    -x A string defining the user we are currently searching for
-    - An object containing all user information
+    - xAn object containing all user information
     - The array of all followers
 * [ ] Using our two github endpoints as a base, add your github user name, as well as test data for the user object and followers array to insure it is connected correctly.
 * [ ] Connect make sure that the test data within state correct displays within your User, FollowerList and Follower components.